andrew-warrington/Compact-APS/README.md

 # Compact-APS

 This repository contains a compact hardware configuration for a DIY APS system based on the OpenAPS toolset.
-The goal of this build is to put everything needed for an OpenAPS-based implementation in a single box, except for the pump and CGM sensor of course!
+The goal of this build is to put everything needed for an OpenAPS-based implementation in a single box, including the battery.
 Pictures are available in the Images folder of this repository.
 The custom case files are in the Case folder.

-There are two versions of this case.
-V1 is for the Raspberry Pi 2 including a Carelink stick V3.2 is for the Edison with a TI USB dongle (mmeowlink)
+V1 is designed for a Raspberry Pi / Carelink config V3.2 is designed for a Edison / TI USB CC1111 dongle config (mmeowlink)

+If you are just starting out, I recommend the Edison v3.2 due to smaller size and longer battery life.

-V1 (Raspberry Pi) info:
+## V1 (Raspberry Pi) info

-5 hours battery life, 5 hours charge time while running
+- Battery life 5 hours, with 5 hours recharge time while running.
 - 10 cm long
 - 6.2 cm wide
 - 3 cm high

+The device supports reading from Medtronic pumps & CGM, as well as Dexcom (I think!
+I don't have a Dexcom to test with...).
+It includes Wifi and BLE hardware support as well, via USB dongles.

-For V1, the main tactic for reducing the footprint was to reverse one of the USB ports on the RPi2, so that the Carelink USB dongle is positioned over the RPi and not protrude outwards.
+The main tactic for reducing the footprint was to reverse one of the USB ports on the RPi2, so that the Carelink USB dongle is positioned over the RPi and not protrude outwards.

 Due to the inclusion of an Adafruit PowerBoost charger, the device charges like a mobile phone - no need to shut it down and swap around USB cables.
 Just plug it in and it will charge while running.
 An attempt was made to include wireless charging as well - this was not immediately successful so will be added in a later version if possible.